bruce-hill/tomo/docs/libraries.md

 program uses a shared library, that shared library gets dynamically linked to the executable when compiling, and all of the necessary symbol information is read from the source files during compilation.

-### Library Versioning

-In order to accommodate multiple versions of the same shared libraries on a system, users may specify a library version when compiling, for example: `tomo -s qux.1.2.3 foo.tm baz.tm` During installation, symlinks are created to map less specific version numbers to more specific version numbers.
-For example, when installing `qux.1.2.3`, links are created:

-- `~/.local/share/lib/tomo/libqux.1.2.so` -> `~/.local/share/lib/tomo/libqux.1.2.3.so`
-- `~/.local/share/lib/tomo/libqux.1.so` -> `~/.local/share/lib/tomo/libqux.1.2.3.so`
-- `~/.local/share/lib/tomo/libqux.so` -> `~/.local/share/lib/tomo/libqux.1.2.3.so`
-- And so on for `include/tomo/libqux.1.2.3.h` and `src/tomo/qux.1.2.3/`

-If there are multiple versions (e.g. `1.2.3` and `1.3.0`), then links point at the highest-numbered version with the necessary prefix.
-In this case, `qux -> qux.1.3.0`, `qux.1 -> qux.1.3.0`, `qux.1.3 -> qux.1.3.0`, and `qux.1.2 ->
-qux.1.2.3`.